proyectosingenieriauninorte/Netmand/README.md

 ## Usage

-To get started with Amplication, the hosted version of the product can be used.
+To get started with Netmand, the hosted version of the product can be used.
 You can get started immediately at [netmand.com](http://172.174.226.42:8080/).

 ## Development